jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 </div>

-Notice that if the third factor is a major third, it is a major chord.
+If the third factor is a major third, it is a major chord.
 If the third is a minor third, it's a minor chord.